-- High quality first teaching with differentiation is the first step in responding to SEND, this is a 'universal' approach for all learners. - We aim to teach in a dyslexia friendly way that will ensure good teaching for all learners using multi-sensory teaching methods throughout the school. - We use a 'graduated response' to support which starts with 'universal' support, we use 'targeted' (specific support above and beyond what happens universally) and 'specialist' (using advice from outside professionals) approaches where appropriate. - We approach each child's individual needs as appropriate and have different forms of targeted support available including TA managed support programs and individual interventions. - We seek specialist advice where appropriate and take on training as where needed to implement that advice. - Using recommended aids, such as laptops, coloured overlays, visual timetables, larger font, etc., and differentiating our teaching, for example, giving longer processing times, pre-teaching of key vocabulary, reading instructions aloud.
+- High quality teaching, differentiated for individual pupils, is the first step in responding to SEN, this is a 'universal' approach for all pupils. - We aim to teach in a dyslexia friendly way that will ensure good teaching for all pupils using multisensory teaching methods throughout the school. - We use a 'graduated response' to support which starts with 'universal' support, we use 'targeted' (specific support above and beyond what happens universally) and 'specialist' (using advice from outside professionals) approaches where appropriate. - We approach each child's individual needs as appropriate and have different forms of targeted support available including TA managed support programs and individual interventions. - We seek specialist advice where appropriate and take on training as where needed to implement that advice. - Using recommended aids, such as laptops, coloured overlays, visual timetables, larger font, etc., and differentiating our teaching, for example, giving longer processing times, pre-teaching of key vocabulary, reading instructions aloud.